 These expenses are sometimes called ‘reasonable expenses’ and it’s possible for you, as the Personal Representative, to claim these expenses back from the Estate.

-For free initial legal advice get in touch with our Probate Solicitors
+For free no obligation quote get in touch with our Probate Solicitors

 What is a Personal Representative?

 There are two types of Personal Representative who can deal with someone’s Estate after they die.
 They are:

 Which type of Personal Representative applies depends on whether the person who died left a valid Will or not.

 When you make a Will, you will appoint one or more Executors of your Estate.
 By doing this, you decide who will deal with Probate and your beneficiaries when you die.